chimalsky/DIS-2019-Website/content/diversity-lunch.md

 Lunch boxes with several options (including vegetarian and vegan)</br>
 - Date: Wednesday, June 26th </br>
 - Time: 12:30 PM – 2:00 PM </br>
-- Location: Hyatt Regency Mission Bay </br>
+- Location: Banyan Court and Lawn </br>
 - Cost: Free with prior registration.
 Please register using the following form: https://forms.gle/AYyKyuXoPSaDHt9D6 </br>

 Please note that spaces are limited so please register early.
 We will confirm your registration prior to the beginning of the conference.</br>